Optimal short-time measurements for Hamiltonian learning

 To understand the saturation of the reconstruction error as a function of the number of SPAM settings $\Nspam$, we consider the $\Nspam\rightarrow \infty$ limit of all SPAM settings.
 Averaging over all product states and measurement bases, the correlation matrix $\frac{1}{\Nspam} K^T K$ converges to a diagonal matrix with system size independent entries (see \App{app:analytic_K}).
 The entry for each Hamiltonian term depends only on its support and on the set of measured observables.
 For example, if only single-site observables $A_\beta$ are used,

 where $k_j$ is the weight of the corresponding Hamiltonian term $S_j$, which is the size of its support.

 The insensitivity of the reconstruction to system size is apparent in the $\Nspam\rightarrow \infty$ average over SPAM settings [\Eq{analytic_spectrum}].
-The system-size independence of the correlation matrix entries implies a system-size independent statistical error [\Eq{stat_error}] per Hamiltonian term, as the number of Hamiltonian terms is proportional to system size $L$.
+The system-size independence of the correlation matrix entries implies a system-size independent statistical error [\Eq{stat_error}] per Hamiltonian term, as the average singular value of $K$ becomes constant.
 The systematic error [\Eq{sys_error}] per Hamiltonian term is also constant for short-ranged Hamiltonians, since each Hamiltonian term affects a fixed number of observables.

 More generally, the system-size independence follows from the local structure of the reconstruction algorithm, since the equations for each Hamiltonian term involve only observables in its vicinity \cite{Bairey2019}.
 This local structure also implies that the $\Nspam \rightarrow \infty$ limit of \Eq{analytic_spectrum} does not require all SPAM settings; only the local configuration of each initial state and measurement basis matters.
 To predict the number of SPAM configurations required to saturate the reconstruction error, we now devise a structured SPAM scheme.
 This structured scheme uses a finite number of 'cyclic' SPAM configurations which are equivalent to the $\Nspam \rightarrow \infty$ average over all configurations.